alysivji/notes/software-engineering/head_first_design_patterns.md

 - when two objects are loosely coupled, they can interact, but have very little knowledge of each other
 - loosely coupled designs allow us to build flexible OO systems that can handle cahnge because they minimize the interdependency between objects
+- factory patterns promote loose coupling by reducing the dependency of your application on concrete classes

 ### Classes should be open for extension, but closed for modification